robertmuth/Cwerg/FrontEndDocs/ast.md

 * body [LIST]: new scope: statement list and/or comments

 Flags:
-* polymorphic: function definition or call is polymorphic
 * init: run function at startup
 * fini: run function at shutdown
 * pub: has public visibility